nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 }
 ```

-* The above python script will listen for Syslog messages and log them into a log file
+* The above python script will listen for Syslog messages and log them into a log file.
+The log file location can be configured in `config.json` file
-* The log files will be rotated and compressed after the configured number of hours
+* The log files will be rotated and compressed after the configured number of hours.
+The number of hours can be configured in the `config.json` file
 * A blog-post on logging in python with log rotation and compression can be found [here](https://nagasudhir.blogspot.com/2022/11/logging-in-python.html)

 ## Run the Syslog server as a windows background service with nssm